CP-STA/St-Andrews-Competitive-Programming/README.md

 **Confused on the location?** We have moved to a central repository and away from Leaderboard's personal account.
 All existing links will continue to work as usual.

+Note: The links and analysis to recent contests (from Contest 29) aren't yet there, and we are working to fix that as soon as possible.

 ## Sign up for the next contest

 https://www.hackerrank.com/competitive-programming-st-andrews-beta-contest-34